Aziz Ahmed (general): Military career

 Aziz was soon ameliorated to major general and commanded the 33rd infantry division in Comilla.
 He then returned to Border Guard Bangladesh and appointed as director general on 5 December 2012.
-Under his command, Aziz cited that border guard raised four regional headquarters, 15 battalions and established 108 new border outposts covering 310 km unguarded border with India and Myanmar along the border in Chittagong Hill Tracts area, and furthermore two floating outposts in the Sundarbans.During his tenure, a total of 18,000 new soldiers were recruited, including the first 100 female recruits for border guard.
+Under his command, Aziz cited that border guard raised four regional headquarters, 15 battalions and established 108 new border outposts covering 310 km unguarded border with India and Myanmar along the border in Chittagong Hill Tracts area, and furthermore two floating outposts in the Sundarbans.
+During his tenure, a total of 18,000 new soldiers were recruited, including the first 100 female recruits for border guard.
 Aziz played a prominent role in normalizing the border guard force after the Bangladesh Rifles revolt.
 He reinstated credence on the newly formed border guard forces and took initiative to launch of Shimanto Bank a welfare project for the betterment of Border Guard Bangladesh.

-On 16 November 2016, Aziz was promoted to lieutenant general and appointed general officer commanding of ARTDOC.
+n 16 November 2016, Aziz was promoted to lieutenant general and appointed general officer commanding of ARTDOC.
 On 9 January 2018, Aziz was re-assigned to army headquarters as quarter master general of the army.